eecs484db/eecs484db.github.io/f24/p3-mongodb/p3-mongodb.md

 #### Query 7: Birth Months using Aggregate

-Use the aggregate command to create a collection called countbymonth that that has the following schema:
+Use the aggregate command to create a collection called countbymonth that has the following schema:

 MOB: [Value between 1 and 12]
 borncount: number of users born in that month